Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 To get to her collation centre in Adidome from Dove, Lorlor travels for half an hour by motorbike to the nearest crossing for the River Volta.

 After crossing the river by boat, Lorlor takes another 25-minute motorbike ride to reach Adidome.
 There, she meets Emmanuella, the collation officer, who has logged every message.
-Lorlor double checks the log and signs before Emmanuella hands over the packages to her.
+Lorlor double-checks the log and signs it before Emmanuella hands over the packages to her.

 Then Lorlor repeats her long journey all the way back to Dove, bearing her precious cargo.